Local Air Pollution on Alaska's North Slope Changes Cloud Properties

 In this study, CIRES and NOAA scientists and collaborators compared liquid-containing clouds in two coastal regions in Alaska: Oliktok Point, which is close to the Prudhoe Bay oilfield, and the more atmospherically pristine Utqiaġvik (formerly called Barrow).

-“It’s almost like a laboratory experiment: the two locations are very close geographically and their weather is similar, but they are very different in terms of emissions,” said Maximilian Maahn, the paper’s lead author and a postdoctoral research associate at the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder working in the NOAA Earth System Research Laboratory.
+“It’s almost like a laboratory experiment: the two locations are very close geographically and their weather is similar, but they are very different in terms of emissions,” said Maximilian Maahn, the paper’s lead author and a postdoctoral research associate at the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder working in the NOAA Earth System Research Laboratories.
 “By comparing cloud observations from both sites, we can investigate how Arctic cloud properties and processes are modified by emissions from the Prudhoe Bay Oil Field.”

 The paper is published today in the journal Atmospheric Chemistry and Physics.
 In this study, the research team used aircraft observations and a pollution dispersion model to link differences in pollution from oil and gas activities to changes in cloud properties.